PaddlePaddle/PaddleDetection/configs/picodet/README_en.md

 - Released a new series of PP-PicoDet models: **(2022.03.20)**
   - (1) It was used TAL/Task-aligned-Head and optimized PAN, which greatly improved the accuracy;
   - (2) Moreover optimized CPU prediction speed, and the training speed is greatly improved;
-  - (3) The export model includes post-processing, and the prediction directly outputs the result, without secondary release/2.4ment, and the migration cost is lower.
+  - (3) The export model includes post-processing, and the prediction directly outputs the result, without secondary development, and the migration cost is lower.

 ### Legacy Model